-Working at CVT over the past sixteen years has taught me that there are important social and political implications in providing treatment to torture survivors.
-It has reshaped my thinking about the assumed distinctions between preventing torture and caring for survivors.
-CVT staff have discovered that the care of survivors is about recovering leadership and helping communities overcome the legacy of fear.
+Working at CVT over the past sixteen years taught me that there are important social and political implications in providing treatment to torture survivors.
+It reshaped my thinking about the assumed distinctions between preventing torture and caring for survivors.
+CVT staff discovered that the care of survivors is about recovering leadership and helping communities overcome the legacy of fear.
 We've found that the metaphor of healing creates safer political space that allows communities to gather, to work and to learn to take risks.
 Treatment centers like CVT bring new groups, such as educators, health care professionals and policy makers, into human rights work.
 And from our position as a treatment center we advocate for an end to torture and for policies and laws that will improve the lives of torture victims.
-Though we didn't frame it as such, in the early years at least, we were broadening the definition of human rights work and implementing new tactics.
+Without framing it as such, in the early years at least, we were broadening the definition of human rights work and implementing new tactics.

-Also framing my thoughts on New Tactics was my role in the international baby food campaign in the 1970s and 1980s.
-In late 1976 I headed a grassroots activist group working on hunger issues; we had a program budget of \$500 a year, plus my own subsistence salary.
-A small group of us began working together across the country and created the Infant Formula Action Coalition (INFACT).
-With those meager resources we launched a boycott against the world's largest food corporation, Nestlé, to force changes in its marketing of breast milk substitutes.
-We built a network of 300 American chapters; created a coalition of over 120 national endorsing organizations with over 40 million members; created the first grassroots international boycott, operating in ten countries; formed the first transnational issue network, IBFAN, operating in 67 nations; became one of the first NGOs invited as an equal participant with nations and corporations into a UN meeting and eventually negotiated the first and only corporate marketing code to emerge from the UN; and, after damaging Nestlé's revenue by about \$5 billion, signed a joint agreement with the company to change its marketing practices in alignment with the international code - an agreement that was hailed as "the most important victory in the history of the international consumer movement."
+The second experience that has framed my thinking on New Tactics was my role in the international baby food campaign in the 1970s and 1980w.
+In late 1976, when I headed a grass roots activist group working on hunger issues, with a program budget of \$500 a year, plus my own subsistence salary.
+A small group of us began working together across the country and created the Infant Formula Action Coalition.
+With those meager resources we launched a boycott against the world's largest food corporation, Nestle, to force changes in its marketing practices of breastmilk substitutes.
+We built a network of 300 American chapters; created a coalition of over 120 national endorsing organizations with over 40 million members; created the first grass roots international boycott, operating in 10 countries; formed the first transnational issue network, IBFAN, operating in 67 nations; became one of the first NGOs invited as equal participants with nations and corporations into a UN meeting and eventually negotiated the first and only corporate marketing code to emerge from the UN; and after damaging Nestle's revenue by about \$5 billion, signed a joint agreement with the company to change its marketing practices in alignment with the international code-an agreement that was hailed as "the most important victory in the history of the international consumer movement."

 I am proud of that campaign and of nearly a decade of work.
 But, like all beginners, we made a few mistakes.
 I can trace many of those mistakes to my limited knowledge of tactics.
 For example, I initially confused tactics with strategy.
-Strategic thinking is really about how you make the best of what's available to you and since, in my mind, I had only one tactic available to me, this was, perhaps, inevitable.
-As with so many leaders who emerge at the grassroots level trying to right a wrong, I began at the level of an activity, graduated to thinking about tactics and struggled to understand how to shape strategy, with only limited notions of the tools that were available to me.
+Strategic thinking is really about how you make the best of what's available to you, and since, in my mind, I had only one tactic available to me, this was, perhaps, inevitable.
+As with so many leaders who emerge at the grass roots level trying to right a wrong, I began at the level of an activity, graduated to thinking about tactics, and struggled to understand how to shape strategy, with only limited notions of the tools that were available to me.